jdcrensh/weblinkjs/README.md

 ## Usage

-By convention, code for each weblink is defined inside a javascript module;
+By convention, code for each weblink is defined inside a javascript module with paths that conform to `modules/<SObjectType>/<Weblink API Name>/index.js`.
-i.e. `src/modules/<SObjectType>/<Weblink API Name>.js`.
-However, this is not
-enforced, so you may adapt with your own naming conventions as long as the modules reside in `src/modules/`.
+Note, this isn't strictly enforced, so you may adapt using your own naming conventions, as long as the modules reside in `src/modules/`.

 Since these are self-contained modules, code stored on the weblink itself is fairly minimal: